julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 [Trip-based routing](cite:cites witt2016) are among the approaches that exploit the basic elements of public transport networks to calculate routes directly on the timetables.

+Different solutions that use some of the aforementioned route planning algorithms are available.
+For instance Open Trip Planner[^otp] provides an open source implementation of Dijkstra-based and RAPTOR algorithms for planning routes over public transport and road networks.
+OsmAnd[^osmand] is also an open source route planner for road networks that implements a Dijkstra-based algorithm on top of OSM data.
+Being open source allows these solutions to be extended to include new different types of data sources for route planning.
+However, extending them requires substantial effort to adapt the algorithms and the data models over which they operate.

 There is no consensus about the criteria that route planning algorithms should support.